CJBgon/MHC_comb/README.md

 * `-w, --weight`: Set weights to determine consensus.
 Default = 'arcasHLA Polysolver seq2HLA xHLA'.
 * `-o, --object`: Which HLA types to return.
 Options are: 'I', 'II' or 'both'.
 * `-d, --sep`: What separator to use between the unique haplotypes. pvactools requires ','.
 * `-l, --log`: Boolean if a log file should be created.
-DEFAULT = False".
+DEFAULT = False.
-* `-f, --logfile`: "Path to directory of log output.
+* `-f, --logfile`: Path to directory of log output.
+* `--lohhla`: Boolean if a LOHHLA compatible .txt file should be created.
+DEFAULT = False.

-Primarily for use in pvactools bash scripts where comma separated alleles must be provided.
-To read the json into an bash array use:
+To acquire an array of HLA alleles, like required in pvactools bash scripts (comma separated alleles must be provided), use:

 ```Bash
 readarray arcashlatype <<< "$(python haplo_comb.py -a /path/to/file.json -r 2 -o both -d ',')"